galaxyproject/training-material/topics/admin/tutorials/interactive-tools/tutorial.md

 ---

 > ### {% icon warning %} Evolving Topic
-> Galaxy Interactive Tools are a **new feature** and there are some rough edges and ongoing work to improve the experience of deploying and using them.
+> Galaxy Interactive Tools are a **new feature** and there are some rough edges.
+Work to improve the experience of deploying and using them is ongoing.
 {: .warning}

 # Overview